-Donating to the Greater New York Red Cross by naming us in your will or estate plan is a special way that you can help us fulfill our mission of helping residents of our region prevent, prepare for and respond to emergencies.
+Donating to the American Red Cross in Greater New York (ARC/GNY) by naming us in your will or estate plan is a special way that you can help us fulfill our mission of helping New Yorkers prevent, prepare for and respond to emergencies.
 Planned giving allows you to include charitable donations in your overall financial plan, which helps to ensure the future strength of our organization.

 There are a number of ways in which you can arrange to leave a legacy:

-- You can provide that a specific dollar amount (for example, $5,000) will pass to the American Red Cross, or you can provide that a specific percentage of your estate (for example, 5 percent) will pass to the Red Cross.
+- You can provide that a specific dollar amount (for example, $5,000) will pass to the American Red Cross, or you can provide that a specific percentage of your estate (for example, 5%) will pass to the Red Cross.

 - You can designate a specific asset to pass to the Red Cross (such as a residence, a work of art or specified securities).

 - You can provide for your loved ones first, and then designate the Red Cross to receive the remainder of your estate.

 - Bequests can also be made in memory of a person, and we would be happy to suggest ways to ensure proper recognition.
 For assistance, please contact us at the number below.

 Although leaving a legacy bequest in your will or trust is one of the simplest and most popular ways to make a planned gift, there are many other planned giving strategies which may be helpful or more suitable to your needs.
 For instance, you may wish to make a planned gift and still retain a lifetime income stream for yourself or for a loved one.
 We are happy to talk to you about your individual needs and desires.
 Please contact us at the number below.